isomerpages/moe-admiraltysec/_sec-1-registration-2023/FAQs.md

 However, you will need to make private study arrangements for your child and ensure that your private education provider can prepare your child for the GCE O-Level examinations at the end of secondary school.

-For enquiry on admission to MOE Language Centre for AsL or FL lessons, please approach the HOD/MTL for more information.